julienXX/mocker/README.md

 # mocker: an HTTP mock tool

 ## Usage
-Configure a mock with a .toml file like this:
+Configure your mock service with a .toml file like this:
 ```
 port = 1312
 route = "/users"
 response = '{"users": []}'
 ```
-Run the mock server:
+Serve the mock with the config you defined:
 ```
 mocker file.toml
 ```